 This includes oils and tinctures, edibles and beverages, and vape products.
 CBD is also being integrated into topical products and lotions, and can be found in the form of CBD capsules as well.

 THC and CBD can be consumed separately or together.
 Full spectrum products, such as nama’s Delta 9 edibles, combine both compounds, allowing consumers to benefit from the wellness properties of both THC and CBD in a healthier way.
+To learn more about combining THC and CBD, check out our full spectrum and broad spectrum CBD comparison.

 CBD and THC Edibles